TexasInstruments/edgeai-tensorlab/README.md

 <hr>

-## Pre-complied model artifacts
-See [pre-compiled model artifacts](./docs/precompiled_modelartifacts.md) that we provide with this repository.

 ## Compiling models
 [edgeai-tidl-tools](https://github.com/TexasInstruments/edgeai-tidl-tools) provide information on compiling models for our SoCs.
 That is a good starting point to get familiarized with import/calibration and inference of models.